5/8/2021 Latest Update on Actions - Coronavirus (COVID-19)

 Firstly, some positive news!
-The Australian Government has announced an additional 10 sessions available to eligible people under the existing MBS Better Access initiative.
-All clients who reside in Victoria are eligible, and the additional sessions mean that there are 20 sessions available in 2020.
+The Australian Government has continued to fund an additional 10 sessions available to eligible people under the existing MBS Better Access initiative.
+All clients who reside in Victoria are eligible, and the additional sessions mean that there are 20 sessions available in 2021.
 We know that this comes as welcome news to many of our clients!
 Please speak with your psychologist to discuss more.

-While psychology is a permitted industry for the provision of health care, the DHHS has outlines that under Stage 4 restrictions, in-person sessions must only be provided if the absence of, or delay of this care, would result in a worsening of symptoms that required an escalation of care (e.g., specialist, hospital admission).
+When Lockdown orders are made in-person sessions are not permitted.
+While psychology is a permitted industry for the provision of health care, the DHHS has outlined that in-person sessions must only be provided if the absence of, or delay of this care, would result in a worsening of symptoms that required an escalation of care (e.g., specialist, hospital admission).

 Please consult with your psychologist if you think your situation qualifies for urgent in-person sessions.

 There are no restrictions for telehealth psychology sessions.

 3. Wearing of masks or face coverings during in-person psychology sessions